neynarxyz/go-sdk/generated/api/docs/UserExperimental.md

 NewUserExperimentalWithDefaults instantiates a new UserExperimental object This constructor will only assign default values to properties that have it defined, but it doesn't guarantee that properties required by API are set

+### GetDeprecationNotice

+`func (o *UserExperimental) GetDeprecationNotice() string`

+GetDeprecationNotice returns the DeprecationNotice field if non-nil, zero value otherwise.

+### GetDeprecationNoticeOk

+`func (o *UserExperimental) GetDeprecationNoticeOk() (*string, bool)`

+GetDeprecationNoticeOk returns a tuple with the DeprecationNotice field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetDeprecationNotice

+`func (o *UserExperimental) SetDeprecationNotice(v string)`

+SetDeprecationNotice sets DeprecationNotice field to given value.

+### HasDeprecationNotice

+`func (o *UserExperimental) HasDeprecationNotice() bool`

+HasDeprecationNotice returns a boolean if a field has been set.

 ### GetNeynarUserScore